The AA is one of the most popular breakdown cover providers.

-Vehicle Breakdown Cover
+The AA Vehicle Breakdown Cover Options

-The AA has four levels of breakdown cover for the private motorist in the United Kingdom: ‘Roadside’, ‘Roadside and National Rescue’, ‘Roadside, National Rescue and Cover at Home’, and ‘Roadside, National Rescue, Cover at Home, and Parts and Garage Cover’.
+To be safe, The AA has four levels of breakdown cover for the private motorist in the United Kingdom: ‘Roadside’, ‘Roadside and National Rescue’, ‘Roadside, National Rescue and Cover at Home’, and ‘Roadside, National Rescue, Cover at Home, and Parts and Garage Cover’.

-Roadside cover provides roadside assistance by an AA patrol who will try to repair your car at the side of the road.
+The AA roadside cover provides roadside assistance by an AA patrol who will try to repair your car at the side of the road.
 If they can’t repair it then they will recover you and your car to the nearest garage.
 You must then arrange for your car to be repaired.
 This might interrupt your holiday or journey if they don’t have the ability to do so immediately or if your car breaks down at the weekend or in the evenings when they are closed.

 The cover also provides help in the event of an accident.

-Roadside and National Rescue builds on the level of protection given by Roadside cover and adds recovery of you and your car anywhere in the UK if they can’t fix it at the side of the road.
+The AA Roadside and National Rescue builds on the level of protection given by Roadside cover and adds recovery of you and your car anywhere in the UK if they can’t fix it at the side of the road.
 This lets you get on with your journey or holiday safe in the knowledge that you can arrange repairs once you have arrived at your destination.